vineetfrozeninferno/Miscellaneous-Notes/Scala effects and IO.md

     - `unsafeRunTimed`
     - `unsafeToFuture`
 3. `IO` are not memoized.
 They are run everytime they are called, unlike `Future`.

+### Why? **Hope you have worked with akka actors before..**

+1. Akka actors are used for `concurrency` and `distribution`.
+2. Akka actors are an expensive framework with many features required for `distribution`.
+If we only want concurrency on a single system, using Akka actors is overkill.
+3. If we use akka actors to accept a request from a user with an `auth` header and execute the request and return the response, a likely breakup of the code would be to create actors for
+    - converting incoming HTTP request into (auth-header, request) tuple.
+    - verify that auth-header is valid.
+    - extract user-identifier.
+    - use user-identifier to check if the user has access to resource.
+    - if access is allowed, execute request and get response.
+Return response.
+4. On a single system, these things can be built out as IO objects instead of actors and composed into a graph using `flatmap`, `map` and `for-comprehesion`.
+The graph can then be executed to get similar results without the heavy akka framework.
+5. The graph can branch into multiple nodes to allow for concurrency.

 ### `IO.pure()`